 - Authentication flow: signin/signup happy path, error path, OAuth callback.

-- Money path: anything that creates, modifies, or charges a Stripe subscription.
+- Money path: anything that creates, modifies, or charges a billing record.

-- Data write path: the API route that creates the most-queried table row (squads, sessions, etc.).
+- Data write path: the API route that creates the most-queried table row.

 - Empty state: every page that has one.
 Empty states regress silently.